-You might know Brene Brown from Oprah’s Super Soul Saturday.
+You might know Brene Brown (my affiliate site to all her books on amazon, if you buy one using this link you’ll support Mindfunda) from Oprah’s Super Soul Saturday.
 Oprah Winfrey’s soul mate, after promoting gratitude, she now promotes vulnerability.
 And if you are like me, you don’t feel at ease displaying your vulnerability.
 I remember getting fired after sending out an email that said: “please give me something to do”.
 And I also remember how embarrassed I felt when a next door neighbor started to tell me intimate facts about her wedding.
 So what is to gain from being vulnerable? if you are vulnerable, you dare greatly.
 And if you dare greatly, you will get results you could not even imagine.

 Brene Brown Key #1: enter into the Arena